RohitBandaru/rohitbandaru.github.io/_posts/2025-08-14-Vision-Language-Models.md

 This paper introduces Contrastive Captioner (CoCa), which is a method that unifies the contrastive and captioning approaches to learning from image text pairs.

-{% include figure.liquid loading="eager" path="assets/img/blog/vlm/coca_architecture.png" alt="CoCa architecture" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2205.01917" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vlm/coca_architecture.png" alt="CoCa architecture" class="img-fluid mx-auto d-block" width=500 source="https://arxiv.org/abs/2205.01917" %}

 CoCa combines both approaches by training with a multi-task loss function that incorporates both contrastive learning and captioning objectives.
 Unlike CapPa, CoCa's text decoder is split into unimodal and multimodal components.